ajh123/BeQuietNegotiator/README.md

 ## Important notes

+### Connection Safety

 Be Quiet Negotiator is safe by design: it only activates when the server is identified as non-NeoForge, leaving normal modded-to-modded connections completely untouched.
 Configuration is simple and toggleable, giving users fine control over when quiet negotiation is allowed.

+### Mod Compatibility

-Important Note: Some mods may depend on successful negotiation or expect server-side support for certain features.
+Some mods may depend on successful negotiation or expect server-side support for certain features.
 In these cases, functionality may break silently or result in confusing behaviour.

 Use caution, and avoid placing or interacting with modded blocks, items, or GUIs on servers that aren’t running NeoForge. **This mod enables connection compatibility, but it cannot make incompatible mods magically work.**

+We have a list of known incompatible mods in [docs/incompatibility.md](https://github.com/ajh123/BeQuietNegotiator/blob/main/docs/incompatibility.md).

 ## Development information